 “Visual content has been shown to do well on social media.
 According to an article by Buffer, content with images gets 94% more views and receives 150% more retweets.”

-Adding great images makes them look like a rock star on their social media.
+Adding great images makes them look like rock stars on their social media.
 This will lead to more likes, comments, and shares for their content.
-And hopefully they’ll come back to your blog to share more!
+And hopefully, they'll come back to your blog to share more!

 Unbounce recently wrote, “Visual content may be more work, but don’t underestimate its potential when it comes to putting your content (and your brand) in front of a broader audience.”
 They found their two most tip-shared articles were due to Pinterest traffic.
 “Visual content has been shown to do well on social media.
 According to an article by Buffer, content with images gets 94% more views and receives 150% more retweets.”